-Gregor began his legal career as a caseworker at the Refugee Legal Centre and has continuous experience of all aspects of immigration law ever since.
-He sits regularly as a judge in the Immigration and Asylum Chamber of the First-tier Tribunal, having been appointed to the part-time position in 2007.
+Gregor practised from chambers in Gray's Inn for 10 years and joined Garden Court in 2016.
+Gregor began his legal career as a caseworker at the Refugee Legal Centre and has experience of all aspects of immigration law ever since.
+He sits often as a judge in the Immigration and Asylum Chamber of the First-tier Tribunal, having been appointed to the part-time position in 2007.